OTA3D/orthopen/README.md

 OrthOpen is a free, open source add-on in Blender for facilitating the design of orthopedic aids such as orthoses.
 Our goal is to make it easier, faster and more cost-efficient (Blender is free) for orthopedic specialists worldwide to help their patients.

 ![](doc/rotation_demo.gif)

 This page is aimed towards developers.
-A guide aimed towards end users of this plugin is coming soon.
+A user guide if found [here](https://ota3d.github.io/orthopen/).

 ## Getting started
 Clone the repository.
 This repository uses Git LFS so you also need to issue